lhenault/simpleAI/README.md

 - [x] Embeddings (`/embeddings`) [ [example](/examples/sentence-transformers) ]
 - [ ] Not supported (yet): `images`, `audio`, `files`, `fine-tunes`, `moderations`

 It allows you to experiment with competing approaches quickly and easily.
+You can find a list of ready-to-use examples [here](/examples)

 ![Overview](/assets/overview.jpg)